APercy/fishing_boat/README.md

 Forward increases the propeller power, Backward reduces.
 To go reverse, hold aux (E key) and backward together.
 There is a power mode.
 When the lever reaches the up limit, hold E and forward to increase the acceleration.
-The blimp inventory can be accessed by Aux (E) + rightclick.
+The boat inventory can be accessed by Aux (E) + rightclick or by the captain menu.

 Shared owners:
 This vehicle was made to be shared with a team.
 So the owner can set more users to operate it.
 Inside the boat, just use the command /fishing_boat_share <name>
-To remove someone from the sharing, /blimp_remove <name>
+To remove someone from the sharing, /fishing_boat_remove <name>
 To list the owners, /fishing_boat_list
-Is possible to lock the blimp access, so only the owners can enter: /fishing_boat_lock true To let anyone enter, /fishing_boat_lock false
+Is possible to lock the boat access, so only the owners can enter: /fishing_boat_lock true To let anyone enter, /fishing_boat_lock false
 All shared owners can access the boat inventory